Why I won’t be taking part in the inaugural Race Across Europe

 First, the timing.
 While I relish the prospect of travelling overland between the two greatest European cities, starting on the first Saturday of August would not be my top choice.
 All the participants have been told the first checkpoint is in Paris (the secret three will be revealed only as the race starts).
 So they could organise travel to the French capital in advance, which is just as well: the only seats on the first possible Eurostar train from London to Paris are currently selling at £325.

-Next, the indeterminate cost: while an Interrail pass costing £303 for seven days’ travel looks a good option (and may even help with the journey home from Istanbul), in France reservations for express trains are essential and require additional payment – as do sleeper trains, where they are available.
+Second, the indeterminate cost.
+While an Interrail pass costing £303 for seven days’ travel looks a good option (and may even help with the journey home from Istanbul), in France reservations for express trains are essential and require additional payment – as do sleeper trains, where they are available.
 Where an overnight journey is not feasible, a short-notice hotel booking could prove expensive.

 I could reluctantly accept the taxi ban, but not the hitchhiking prohibition.
 Suppose (as I half-expect) the fine Slovenian capital, Ljubljana, is included as a “mystery checkpoint”.
 There are only three daily trains onward to Zagreb in Croatia.
 Hitchhiking (still widely practised in the former Yugoslavia) would be the obvious option, with the A2 motorway junction just a half-hour walk south of the city centre.